-This means that in 2019, 4764 people consulted the CELEP website at least once which resulted in 6079 sessions.
-During these session they consulted 1.76 pages and in total CELEP webpages got 10706 views.
+This means that, in 2019, 4764 people consulted the CELEP website at least once, which resulted in 6079 sessions.
+During these sessions, they consulted 1.76 pages and, in total, CELEP webpages got 10,706 views.
 The main users had their IP addresses based in the US, Kenya and Ethiopia.
 Below is a comparison with 2018.
-The number of users and sessions rose while the number of sessions per user decreased.
+The number of users and sessions rose, while the number of sessions per user decreased.